cloud-elements/devportal/docs/guides/event-management/provisioning-apis.md

 }
 ```

-If the element supports polling additional
+If your element supports polling additional
-configuration values will need to be provided to receive events: see the [Polling Configuration](polling.html)
+configuration values will need to be provided to enable the polling framework: see the [Polling Configuration](polling
+.html)
 section of the Event Management Guide.

 If this JSON was saved in a file named `instance.json`, then we could